 Ask for extras

-Ask if they can chuck in any freebies like free calls or extra channels, particularly if they can’t bring your cost down.
+Ask if they can chuck in any freebies such as free calls or extra channels, particularly if they can’t bring your cost down.

 Have a go at blagging movies or an extra sports channel on top of your current deal.